- Home /

 Processing triggers for libc-bin (2.35-0ubuntu3.1) ...

-Now check that it is running:
+to check that the database service is running:

 root@database:~# systemctl status mariadb